atgambardella/atgambardella.github.io/_posts/2019-11-28-Transflow-Learning.markdown

 What does invertibility mean in this context?
 It means we can give our generative model (which, like almost all things in modern AI, is a neural network) an output (in this case, an image) and receive back an input.
 But generative models just create realistic images out of thin air.
 What kind of input would it even take?

 To understand that we need to step back and understand how neural networks process inputs.
 Neural networks generally get an output by putting the input through a series of learned, non-linear transformations.
-These transformations usually take the form $f(x) = g(W * x)$ where $x$ is our input, $W$ is a learned, real-valued weight matrix, and $g$ some non-linearity like the <a href='https://en.wikipedia.org/wiki/Sigmoid_function'>sigmoid function</a>.
+These transformations usually take the form $f(x) = g(W * x)$ where $x$ is our input, $W$ is a learned, real-valued weight matrix (or in other words, a linear transformation), and $g$ some non-linearity like the <a href='https://en.wikipedia.org/wiki/Sigmoid_function'>sigmoid function</a>.
 The most important thing to note here is that all of our functions are <i>deterministic</i>, that is, no random number generation is invoked at any point in the process.
 This means that for some given input, we will always get the same output.

 This is an issue because we want to be able to create any and all arbitrary images with our generative model.
 Can we come up with a way to induce randomness?